Sereza7/gridsplitter/README.txt

 :Output Dir: Base Directory where the output will be stored.
 Subdirectories will be created which indicate the tiles.

-:temporary file: Since the algorithm can't process an in-memory layer, a temporary shapefile will be created and deleted at the end, used for iterations.

 :Method: One of the methods has to be selected (See below).